 - 3 tablespoons lime juice approx. 1-2 limes

-Combine all ingredients in a large bowl and refrigerate overnight.
+Combine all ingredients in a large bowl and refrigerate (at least an hour - better overnight).
 Season with salt and lime juice according to taste.

 Seeded jalapeno peppers are not that spicy in this salsa.
 Feel free to continue adding peppers to reach a mild heat - of course spice is all to taste!